How to Find Play, Fun, and Love, Maybe

 If you want a second date, say it.
 If you don’t want a second date, tell them too.
 And if you BOTH want a second date, you won’t need to be emailing each other later to see if there was “chemistry.”
 Believe me, if there’s chemistry, you will both be asking “What’s next?”
 And the answer will sound like this, “What are you doing for dinner?” or “What are you doing tomorrow night, I’ve got tickets to …” If you have to ask, there’s probably not a connection.
 If there is a connection, and you are BOTH actually wanting a relationship, you will both be asking for the next meeting.

-So much of this process is figuring out who is playing games, who is really ready for something, and who are so damaged from their previous relationships that they are in no real position to be available.
+So much of this process is figuring out who is playing games, who is really ready for something, and who is so damaged from their previous relationships that they are in no real position to be available.

 You don’t want games.
 You don’t want new drama.
 You want clarity, well-stated intention, and a clear communication style with this person you might actually be interested in.
 Anything less is a red flag.